key4hep/k4EDM4hep2LcioConv/doc/LCIO2EDM4hep.md

 collections, or potentially even crash.

-# Integrated use of conversion
+# Library usage of the conversion functions
-The functions can be used integrated, making the conversion a two step process.
+The conversion functions are designed to also be usable as a library.
+The overall design is to make the conversion a two step process.
 Step one is converting the data and step two being the resolving of the relations and filling of subset collection.

-There exists a conversion function for every collection that is not of `LCRelation` type (e.g. [`convertReconstructedParticle`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h)).
-These need to be called before the relations can be handled, since they fill the maps linking the particle in LCIO to their EDM4hep equivalents.
-Every type has a separate map.
-The maps are grouped in the `LcioEdmTypeMapping` struct for ease of use.
-It is also possible to use them directly without the helper struct.
-The order in which the data is converted does not matter because converting data and resolving relations are two differet steps that are carried out in sequence.
+## Converting collection (data)
+The main entry point is `convertCollection` which will automatically dispatch to the correct conversion function depending on the type information that is stored in the input `LCCollection`.
+It is also possible to access the individual conversion functions for each type.
+All of the conversion functions take a map of LCIO to EDM4hep objects of their specific type that will be filled during the conversion. for convenience all necessary maps are bundled in the `LcioEdmTypeMapping` struct.

+## Handling relations
+**Once all necessary collections have been converted, it is necessary to resolve the relations between the obects.** This is done using the `resolveRelations` function.
+This will again dispatch to the correct relation resolving function for the corresponding types, which can obviously also be invoked directly.

 ## Handling of subset collections
-Subset collections are  handled similar to relations using the function [`fillSubset`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h).
-Internally this simply forwards to [`handleSubsetColl`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h) which handles all the type details and can obviously also be used directly.
+Subset collections are handled similar to relations using the function `fillSubset`.
+Internally this simply forwards to `handleSubsetColl` which handles all the type details and can obviously also be used directly.

-## Handling relations
-The OneToMany and OneToOne Relations can be resolved using [`resolveRelations`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h).
-There is a resolveRelations function for each type.
 ## Handling of `LCRelation`s
 `LCRelation` only exist in LCIO and their conversion is limited to what is available in EDM4hep.
 They use the `"FromType"` and `"ToType"` collection parameters to get the necessary type information.

-The AssociationCollections in EDM4hep are then created using [`createAssociations`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h).
+The AssociationCollections in EDM4hep are then created using `createAssociations`.

+## Converting entire events
+Converting an entire event can be done calling the `convertEvent`.
+This can also be used as an example to guide the implementation of custom conversions using the available functionality.

+## Converting Event parameters
+This can be done by calling `convertObjectParameters` that will put all the event parameters into the passed `podio::Frame`.

 ## Subtle differences between LCIO and EDM4hep
 There are a few small differences between LCIO and EDM4hep that shine through in the conversion, these are: